khavishbhundoo/callmytrade-api/README.md

 - Testing: Unit tests, Integration tests & Acceptance tests
 - Package repository : GitHub Container Repository(GHCR)
 - Image URI: `ghcr.io/khavishbhundoo/callmytrade-api:latest`
+- TradingView Webhook endpoint: `/service/tradingview`
+- Health check endpoint: `/_system/health`

 ## Requirements

+### System Requirements

+CallMyTrade was built with a focus on high performance with minimal resource usage.
+1 vCPU and around 256 MB of RAM should be enough and the app uses around ~60 MB of RAM when idle.

 ### Twilio
 1. Register on Twilio and reserve a phone number.
 The free trial will also work here.The phone number you get from Twilio  is the `FromPhoneNumber`.